-Application for arrest must be in original/hard copy because electronic filings with the court are not possible for the time being.
-It is recommended that the original of POA be submitted.
-However, while pending receipt of the original POA, copy of POA may be transmitted by facsimile or scanned POA via e-mail which would suffice to lodge application for arrest.
+Application for arrest must be in original/hard copy because electronic filings with the Court are not possible for the time being.
+It is recommended that the original of POA be submitted with affixed Apostille stamp that will follow within reasonable time and while pending receipt of the original the POA transmitted by facsimile will suffice to lodge application for arrest.